 If you’re more of a bubble tea person than a coffee person, you’re in luck.
 Bubble tea is everywhere.
-Head into the Myer Centre, across the road, to get your dose at Tea Origin, Chatime, 7 Cup or Comebuy, or head 100 metres down the road to Gong Cha.
+Head downstairs and you’ll find Lucha Kitchen and Bar, or pop into the Myer Centre across the road to get your dose at Tea Origin or Chatime.
+You can also head 100 metres down the road to Gong Cha or Coco Tea.
 That’s just a taste of your bubble tea options.

 Your local noodle house

 When you need a break from studying and only a big bowl of pho will do, AJ Vietnamese Noodle House is just around the corner.
 Not only is this hole-in-the-wall spot cheap, but it’s also mega-tasty.
 Expect to find all your favourites on the menu, from BBQ pork wonton noodle soup to lemongrass chicken.
 It’s so good that sometimes there’s a queue to get in.